-The estimate of female natural mortality in the AAF short model (0.211) was slightly lower than in the coastwide long model and male value much lower (0.177; Table 17).
+The estimate of female natural mortality in the AAF short model (0.220) was slightly lower than in the coastwide long model and males were estimated to have a much lower value (0.179; Table 19).
 The lack of overlap on the 95% intervals indicates the clearly different explanation in this model for the observed sex-ratios, albeit restricted to the most recent portion of the time-series.
 This result likely indicates the trade-off between the assumption of asymptotic selectivity in the coastwide model and domed selectivity for most Regions in the AAF models.
-The AAF short model estimated a negative but somewhat smaller initial offset to recruitment.
-Due to the higher estimated M, the AAF short model estimated a higher absolute level of recent recruitment and spawning biomass than the coastwide short model (Table 17).
+The AAF short model estimated a negative but somewhat smaller initial offset to recruitment as the coastwide short model.
+Due to the higher estimated M, the AAF short model estimated a higher absolute level of recent recruitment and spawning biomass than the coastwide short model (Table 19).